Marion Nestle: Career

 In 2019 she became the inaugural recipient of the Food Policy Changemaker Award, given by the Hunter College NYC Food Policy Center.

+Nestle visited the Edinburgh Science Festival in 2023 to receive the Edinburgh Medal, which is awarded each year to those who make a significant contribution to the understanding and well-being of humanity through science and technology.

 Works

-Nestle has published at least 15 books and numerous articles.
+Nestle has published at least 16 books and numerous articles.
 Her books include: